We were established in the 1950s, but the family traditions go back much further…

 After Thomas’s death in 1999, Margaret took on the role of Managing Director, appointing son and daughter Peter Coyte and Carol Lawrence, as directors.
 The future of Harold Wood Funeral Services was cemented as an independent, family-run company, offering the personal attention that only a smaller, independent company can.

-Our ethos is still to continually update our facilities for the comfort of our clients, where everyone feels welcome.
+Our ethos is always to provide the Same Care and Advice as for Friends, and we continually update our facilities for the comfort of our clients, where everyone feels welcome.

 Our reception rooms are now furnished “country-style.”
 Our visiting areas are spacious and light.

-Our colleagues remain the most knowledgeable, sympathetic and understanding you can hope to meet, benefitting from good training and immediate access to directors.
+Our colleagues remain the most knowledgeable, sympathetic and understanding you can hope to meet, benefitting from good training and immediate access to the Coyte family.

-We are still committed to carrying out the best of modern professional practice, and accommodating the wishes of all nationalities and faiths as they join our neighbourhoods.
+We are still committed to providing the best of modern professional practice.
+We easily accommodate the wishes of all nationalities and faiths as they join our neighbourhoods.
 For those who wish to help with the washing and dressing of their loved ones we have provision for this in both our Harold Hill and Hainault premises.

 Whilst modern times demand modern ways, our service and commitment to you remain as traditional as when we began in the 1950’s.